jonfernq/English-Teaching/BasicEnglish/README.md

 that are related to entertainment, putting them in a table with their translation into Thai

-* * *

-**ChatGPT:**

-Certainly!
-Here's a table with words related to entertainment from the Basic English word list and their translations into Thai:

 | English Word | Thai Translation |
 | --- | --- |
 | Entertainment | ความบันเทิง |